 Prohibition on Trading on Material Non-Public Information

-In order to prevent the misuse of material non-public information and to avoid both real and perceived conflicts of interest, we have established policies and procedures known as Information Barriers.
 We also have specific policies and procedures governing personal trading by directors, officers and employees that may differ depending upon your position and location at Morgan Stanley.
 You are required to familiarize yourself and comply with these policies and procedures.
 If you have any questions about policies pertaining to your ability to buy or sell securities, you should contact a member of LCD.

 It is your responsibility to understand the laws applicable to your responsibilities and to comply with both the letter and the spirit of these laws.
 This requires that you avoid not only actual misconduct but also the appearance of impropriety.
 Assume that any action you take ultimately could be publicized, and consider how you and Morgan Stanley would be perceived in that event.
 When in doubt, stop and reflect.
 Ask questions.
 If you are unclear about the application of the law to your responsibilities, or if you are unsure about the legality or integrity of a particular course of action, you must seek the advice of your supervisor or a member of LCD.
-You will be held personally responsible for any improper or illegal acts you commit during your employment at or service to Morgan Stanley.
+You will be held personally responsible for any improper or illegal acts you commit during your employment at, or service to, Morgan Stanley.

 We are committed to conducting our business in compliance with all applicable environmental and workplace health and safety laws and regulations.
 We strive to provide a safe and healthy work environment for employees and to avoid adverse impact and injury to the environment and communities in which we conduct our business.
 Achieving this goal is the responsibility of all directors, officers and employees.